telrsdk/TelrSDK/README.md

         print("TransRef \(String(describing: response.transRef))")

-        ////To save the card for future transactions, you will be required to store tranRef.
-When the customer will be attempting transaction using the previously used card tranRef will be used
+        //To save the card for future transactions, you will be required to store tranRef.
+        //When the customer will be attempting transaction using the previously used card tranRef will be used

         self.displaySavedCard()